Search element - Quick search bar

 • Many young babies have very frequent feeds closer together for a period of time, often in the late afternoon or evening.
 This is sometimes called ‘cluster feeding’.

-• If your baby won’t settle after a feed they may have other needs.
-They may be uncomfortable, tired or just want to be held.
+• If your baby won’t settle after a feed they may e uncomfortable, tired or just want to be held.
 A top-up breastfeed can help.

-• If you have small breasts, you can still provide your baby with all the breastmilk they need.
-Your breast size doesn't make any difference to how much milk you can make.
+• Breast size doesn't affect how much milk you can make.
+Small breasts can make plenty of milk.
 Your baby may just need to feed a little more often.

-• If you don’t feel your let-down reflex, it’s probably still working fine.
-Many mums don’t notice any physical sensations.
-Look for your baby’s sucking patterns.
+• Not feeling your let-down reflex?
+Many mums don’t.
+Watch for your baby’s sucking patterns.
 A rhythmical suck-swallow pattern with regular swallowing means your let-down is working and your baby is getting milk.

 If you can't express much

-• If you can’t express milk, that’s okay.
-Expressing is a skill that many mothers take time to learn.
+• Expressing is a skill that takes time to learn.
 The amount you can express isn’t the same as how much milk your breasts make.
-Most babies are more efficient at removing milk than a breast pump.
+Most babies are better at removing milk than a pump.

-• If you express straight after a breastfeed you may not get much at all.
+• If you express straight after a breastfeed you might not get much.
 Your breasts are never empty but your baby will have taken most of what’s there.
-You can wait about half an hour and try again.
+Wait about half an hour and try again.

-Following your baby’s lead and feeding according to their need will, in most cases, keep your milk supply going well.
+Following your baby’s lead and feeding according to their need will, in most cases, keep your milk supply healthy.

 © Australian Breastfeeding Association December 2024